Articles

 Cons of SweetProcess:

-• Lacks advanced LMS features such as testing, gamification, or compliance tracking
+• Lacks advanced LMS features such as testing, compliance tracking, or gamification

-• High price point and user minimum may be a barrier for small businesses
+• Higher price point and minimum user requirement may limit accessibility for small teams

 Pricing

-Process Street uses custom pricing based on company size and feature requirements.
-All paid plans require contacting sales for a quote, and there is no transparent public pricing.
+Process Street uses a custom pricing model based on company size and feature requirements.
+Pricing is not publicly listed for any tier, and all plans require contacting sales for a quote.

 • Startup Plan: Entry-level, includes unlimited workflows, tasks, and forms, but is limited to 5,000 Data Set records.
-Starts at 5 users.
+Designed for small teams (starts at 5 users).

 • Pro Plan: Most popular, supports more Data Set records (up to 10,000) and higher file storage.
-Custom user count.
+Suitable for growing teams with custom user counts.

-There is no free tier, and pricing is not published.
-For an HVAC company with 50 employees, expect a custom quote, likely in the mid-market or enterprise range.
+There is no free tier, and pricing transparency is limited.
+For an HVAC company with 50 employees, expect to engage with sales for a tailored quote, likely positioning Process Street as a mid-market or enterprise solution.

 Pros of Process Street: